sing-group/compi/cli/README.md

         --orientation/-or
                 graph orientation.
 Values: horizontal, vertical (default: vertical) --width/-w
                 graph width.
 By default, no width is used so the graph takes the minimum required.
-This option is incompatible with --height (default: -1)
+This option is incompatible with --height
         --height/-h
                 graph height.
 By default, no height is used so the graph takes the minimum required.
-This option is incompatible with --width (default: -1)
+This option is incompatible with --width
         --font-size/-fs
                 graph font size (default: 10)
 ```